The Frontlines of Peace

 Book me to speak

-Please feel free to contact me if you’d like to invite me to give a briefing, lecture, or keynote, talk to a book club or a class, or participate in a panel, workshop, or other kind of event.
+Please feel free to contact me if you’d like to invite me to give a briefing, lecture, or keynote, or participate in a panel, workshop, or other kind of event.

 I look forward to hearing from you!